-Being first of its kind, a unique technique has been used to create this watch.
-It’s a special creation yet hand made.
-Drawn by hand with a frequently sharpened tip onto a specially coated engraving, this art piece provides a special introspect into the work that goes in creating our works.
-This kind of direct drawing onto a three dimension surface, such as a statue or an engraving, has never been accomplished before.
-The drawings are afterwards carefully coated with special glaze to fixate them into position and to prevent them from smudging off.
+A first of its kind, unique technique has been used to create this watch.
+It’s a special hand made creation.
+Drawn with a constantly sharpened graphite tip onto a coated engraving, this art piece provides a unique introspect into the work that goes for our pieces.
+This kind of direct application of hand drawing onto a three dimensional surface, such as a statue or an engraving, has never been accomplished before.
+The drawings are afterwards carefully coated with glaze to fixate them into position and to safeguard them against environmental elements.

 - Size⌀: 42.00mm